genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/10_set-up-user-permissions.md

 Now you need to look at RIGHT_SUMMARY permission codes.

-Permission codes enable you to establish a yes/no type access to resources (request servers, dataserver, event handler).
+Permission codes enable you to establish a yes/no type access to resources (request servers, dataserver, Event Handler).
 These do not act dynamically and they won’t filter rows based on fine-grain criteria (in the way that dynamic permissions would).

 For the purpose of this script, we can keep things simple.
 In reality, you would use a GUI to create new rights, create new profiles and assign users to profiles.
 This would give rights to each user.